wayri/Arduino-Oscilloscope/README.md

 The setup requires an external resistive control interface.
 Which requires callibration on every boot.
 As resistance changes easily with temperature and long durations of running.
 This can be mitigated in a lot of ways, for example by replacing the resistive divider switch configuration by a touch based scheme or a push button scheme encoded into the free GPIO pins on the arduino mega.

+### Updates and Latest Releases
+Starting version 1.5, the hardware extension support will be addedto the project - [release v1.5.0](https://github.com/wayri/Arduino-Oscilloscope/releases/tag/v1.5.0)
 ### Further Links and references

 The code is originally based on the one by Mr. Noriaki Mitsunaga http://n.mtng.org/ele/index.html